psaravan/FlexiImageView/README.md

 What is it?
 ==============

 FlexiImageView is a powerful extension of Android's default ImageView.
+Note that the library is currently in active development (alpha) and is not yet fully functional.

+Contributions, feature requests and bug reports are welcome.

 Features
 ========